In today’s episode, we’re going to be talking about how to build your credibility as a business owner and entrepreneur.

-I understand that in times gone by, your credibility was measured by the size of the shoulder pads in your jacket, but those days are gone.
+I understand that in times gone by, your credibility was measured by the size of the shoulder pads in your jacket… but those days are gone.

-But in today’s episode, I want to actually talk about decreasing the need for projecting credibility and expert status and also creating a sense of expert credibility in an authentic, heart centred way.
+But in today’s episode, I want to talk about decreasing the need for projecting credibility and expert status and also creating a sense of expert credibility in an authentic, heart-centred way.

-So first of all, let’s talk about why we think we need to have this expert status or credibility.
+First of all, let’s talk about why we think we need to have this expert status or credibility.

 Why do people crave it?

 I find that, particularly for women in the online business world, it’s because we don’t want to have to sell ourselves.

 We actually look to external validation in order to make us feel like we are a trusted source, we are an expert, we are valuable, and we are worthy.